rameerez/allgood/README.md

 end
 ```

-Other nice checks to have:
+Other nice checks you can use:
 ```ruby
 check "Database can perform a simple query" do make_sure ActiveRecord::Base.connection.execute("SELECT 1").any?